-(iv) the disposal will be to the state or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation; or

-- (v) under those circumstances permitted by subdivision seven of this section; or - (vi) such action is otherwise authorized by law. - d. (i) An explanatory statement shall be prepared of the circumstances of each disposal by negotiation of: - (A) any personal property which has an estimated fair market value in excess of fifteen thousand dollars; - (B) any real property that has an estimated fair market value in excess of one hundred thousand dollars, except that any real property disposed of by lease or exchange shall only be subject to clauses (C) and (D) of this subparagraph; - (C) any real property disposed of by lease, if the estimated annual rent over the term of the lease is in excess of fifteen thousand dollars; - (D) any real property or real and related personal property disposed of by exchange, regardless of value, or any property any part of the consideration for which is real property. - (ii) Each such statement shall be transmitted to the persons entitled to receive copies of the report required under section twenty-eight hundred ninety-six of this title not less than ninety days in advance of such disposal, and a copy thereof shall be preserved in the files of the public authority making such disposal. - e.
-Disposals and contracts for disposal of real property by the canal corporation may be made by negotiated sale rather than public auction provided that all of the following conditions have been satisfied: - (i) The canal corporation has determined that: such real property is no longer necessary or useful to the purposes of the canal corporation; disposal of such real property complies with all applicable provisions of the canal law; and disposal of such real property is in the best interest of the canal corporation; - (ii) An appraisal of the fair market value of such property has been made by an independent appraiser and included in the record of the transaction; - (iii) The fair market value of such real property is greater than fifteen thousand dollars but not greater than seventy-five thousand dollars; - (iv) Such real property was improved prior to April first, nineteen hundred ninety-two under a municipal permit or a permit issued pursuant to section one hundred of the canal law, thereby creating an encroachment on canal corporation real property; - (v) The purchaser of such real property is, or will be, the owner of the improvement that either fully or partially encroaches on canal corporation real property; and - (vi) The consideration paid for such real property will be not less than the fair market value of the real property exclusive of the value, fair market or otherwise, of the encroaching improvements. - 7.
-Disposal of property for less than fair market value. a.
-No asset owned, leased or otherwise in the control of a public OR LOCAL authority may be sold, leased, or otherwise alienated for less than its fair market value except if: - (i) the transferee is a government or other public entity, and the terms and conditions of the transfer require that the ownership and use of the asset will remain with the government or any other public entity;
+- (iv) the disposal will be to the state or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation; or - (v) under those circumstances permitted by subdivision seven of this section; or - (vi) such action is otherwise authorized by law. - d. (i) An explanatory statement shall be prepared of the circumstances of each disposal by negotiation of: - (A) any personal property which has an estimated fair market value in excess of fifteen thousand dollars; - (B) any real property that has an estimated fair market value in excess of one hundred thousand dollars, except that any real property disposed of by lease or exchange shall only be subject to clauses (C) and (D) of this subparagraph; - 15 (C) any real property disposed of by lease, if the estimated annual 16 rent over the term of the lease is in excess of fifteen thousand 17 dollars; - (D) any real property or real and related personal property disposed of by exchange, regardless of value, or any property any part of the consideration for which is real property. - (ii) Each such statement shall be transmitted to the persons entitled to receive copies of the report required under section twenty-eight hundred ninety-six of this title not less than ninety days in advance of such disposal, and a copy thereof shall be preserved in the files of the public authority making such disposal. - e.
+Disposals and contracts for disposal of real property by the canal corporation may be made by negotiated sale rather than public auction provided that all of the following conditions have been satisfied: - (i) The canal corporation has determined that: such real property is longer necessary or useful to the purposes of the canal corporation; disposal of such real property complies with all applicable provisions the canal law; and disposal of such real property is in the best interest of the canal corporation; - (ii) An appraisal of the fair market value of such property has been made by an independent appraiser and included in the record of the tran-35 saction; - The fair market value of such real property is greater than fifteen thousand dollars but not greater than seventy-five thousand dollars; - (iv) Such real property was improved prior to April first, nineteen 40 hundred ninety-two under a municipal permit or a permit issued pursuant 41 42 section one hundred of the canal law, thereby creating an encroach-43 ment on canal corporation real property; - (v) The purchaser of such real property is, or will be, the owner of 45 the improvement that either fully or partially encroaches on canal 46 corporation real property; and - (vi) The consideration paid for such real property will be not less than the fair market value of the real property exclusive of the value, fair market or otherwise, of the encroaching improvements. - f.
+Notwithstanding anything to the contrary in this section, disposals for use of the thruway authority's fiber optic system, or any part thereof, may be made through agreements based on set fees that shall not require public auction, provided that: - 54 the thruway authority has determined the disposal of such property 55 complies with all applicable provisions of this chapter;